seekrcentral/seekr2/docs/program_options_converge.rst

                        Enter a minimum number of transitions that must be observed per milestone in a given MD anchor as a criteria for the simulations to be considered converged.

--p, --pre_equilibrium_approx
-                       This option uses the pre-equilibrium approximation
-                       when computing system kinetics.
-This setting may be desirable for very long-timescale kinetic processes,
-                       which might cause the poor matrix conditioning in the milestoning rate matrix, causing the typical SEEKR2 analysis approach to fail.